MarkusYohandsome/Osrs-Projects/README.md

 - Exposes ports 8080 and 8081

 ### Frontend (`FrontEnd/Dockerfile`)
-- Node.js build stage with pnpm
+- Node.js build stage with npm
 - Nginx production stage for serving
 - Exposes port 80 (mapped to 3000 in docker-compose)